 Can You Freeze Applesauce

 Yes, you sure can freeze applesauce.
 Place in an airtight container and leave room for the applesauce to expand as it freezes.
-You can store it up to three months.
+You can store it for up to three months.
 Then when ready thaw in the fridge the night before.